 information, please contact Yvonne at firstname.lastname@example.org.

 - Continuing Business:

-that received a subsidy from MVA is BWC’s upcoming traditional event at the Fair
+examples of events that received a subsidy from MVA are BWC’s event at Fair Hill, and

 - New Business:

 - Checkpoint: Club Presidents, please forward the CheckPoint to your members.
 Also,

 remind members to reserve their hotel room for the 2019 Convention.
 See details in the

 CheckPoint and on the AVA Website.

 - Plot a Route/ Map & trail making: Bob said this program works much better than

 sites such as "Map my Walk".
 Plot a Route has settings that will follow trails, maps are